Japan City Guide: How to Spend 5 Days in Tokyo

 The Best Time to Visit Tokyo

+Before we dive into your Tokyo itinerary in 5 days, you need to decide on the best time to visit Tokyo.
 Japanese people are very proud of the fact that their country has four very distinct seasons.
-Most people agree, however, that the very best times to visit are during the hanami or flower-watching season in the Spring (April-May), where you’ll find plenty of cherry blossom-themed events and trinkets, and during the Autumn (September-November) due to the bright red foliage that sets the country ablaze.
+Most people agree, however, that the very best times to spend 5 days in Tokyo are during the hanami or flower-watching season in the Spring (April-May), where you’ll find plenty of cherry blossom-themed events and trinkets, and during the Autumn (September-November) due to the bright red foliage that sets the country ablaze.
 This is a country where you can track the foliage as it moves up the country and it’s not unusual for people to take long road trips to catch the very best views.
+Visit one of Tokyo’s famous parks to see the foliage in action.

 The summer is hot and humid, and there’s very little chance to escape the heat except by visiting the far north of the country.
 While the winter is bitterly cold, you’ll find plenty of onsen (hot springs) to warm you up after a day’s exploring.
 You can save plenty of money by visiting during these two off-seasons compared with the popular Spring and Autumn time.
 Find the best clothes for all seasons in this handy packing list.

-Unsurprisingly, they speak Japanese in Tokyo but don’t let this deter you.
+Unsurprisingly, they speak Japanese in Tokyo and there is a surprising lack of English but don’t let this deter you during your 5 days in Tokyo.
 With multilingual signs to guide you everywhere (English being the most prevalent), getting around won’t be an issue.
 Most restaurants and coffee shops will have an English menu available.
 Known to be a country full of the politest people, knowing how to say thank you will get you a long way and arigato gozaimasu will certainly be the words you hear most on your travels.
 People are very happy to help in Japan, so if you get lost or need help from one of the train conductors, don’t be afraid to use English and some confident body language.

 Is Tokyo Safe?

 Safety is rarely an issue in East Asia, and Japan is no exception.
 This is a country where people don’t think twice about leaving their MacBooks on the cafe table before heading to the bathroom.
+You’re honestly unlikely to run into danger during your 5 days in Tokyo.
 That being said, it’s always good to practice basic safety precautions, and there are women-only carriages on the subway trains for women who prefer to ride the crowded trains without men around.

 How to Get Around Tokyo?